-  Bacteria loves a warm damp place so it's advisable to dry his ears thoroughly after cleaning them, to help keep bacteria at bay.
+Bacteria love a warm damp place, so it's advisable to dry his ears thoroughly after cleaning them to help keep bacteria at bay.

 You can use a dry tissue or cotton bud to remove any residual ear-wash solution and/or medicated powder.